 - You may not qualify if you have ever signed a release of liability form

 Our team of car accident lawyers in Atlanta can assess your case and tell you if you qualify for a diminished value claim.
 Don’t hesitate to get a free initial consultation with our team.
+With expertise spanning various areas, John Foy and Associates also boast a seasoned personal injury lawyer in Atlanta ready to assist in diverse injury-related matters.

 Types of Diminished Value After a Vehicle Accident